Crushing the Myth of Late-Stage Capitalism

 People may have different opinions about the severity and significance of these problems.
 Nobody intelligent would deny they exist.
 But what many miss, is that a capitalistic economy is both the source of these problems and the best solution we have for them.

-Capitalism is the only economic system that includes reliable, built-in incentives for creative people to improve it by getting rid of bad ideas, products, and companies, and replacing them with better ones in a reasonable time frame, without violence.
+Capitalism is the only economic system that includes reliable, built-in incentives to solve problems by organically removing bad ideas, products, and companies, and replacing them with better ones in a reasonable time frame, without violence.

 Capitalism is not a product with a beginning-middle-end life cycle.
 It’s an organically evolving system, in a constantly shifting state of change and adaptation.
 Any part of it – products, services, technology, and people – things that don’t work or don’t deliver value are replaced with things that do.